-Residents of Grenville Bay have carried out reef enhancement and restored coastal vegetation to combat the consequences of sea level rise including coastal erosion, flooding, and greater storm surges.
-The engineered artificial reef structure used in Grenville Bay provides a stable substrate for coral colonisation and restoration of habitats for fish and other species.
-The design of the reef enhancement project was informed by wave energy modelling, in-depth measurements of the seabed, and continuous engagements with community members of Grenville.
-The solution was intentionally made modular, easy to assemble on-site, and significantly porous to allow for habitat enhancement.
+Residents of Grenville Bay have carried out reef enhancement and restored mangrove forests to combat the consequences of sea level rise including coastal erosion, flooding, and greater storm surges.
+The engineered artificial reef structure used in Grenville Bay provides a stable substrate for coral colonization and restoration of habitats for fish and other species.
+The design of the reef enhancement project was informed by wave energy modeling, in-depth measurements of the seabed, and continuous engagements with community members of Grenville.
+The intervention was intentionally made modular, easy to assemble on-site, and significantly porous to allow for habitat enhancement.
 Fishers and commercial divers from the area both constructed and installed the artificial reef using locally available materials including cement, steel, cinder blocks, and stones from an adjacent quarry.
 Community members also worked to improve the biological barrier of the shoreline through the planting and nursing of mangrove seedlings to restore the habitats that had previously been lost to coastal erosion.